The visible part is only the start

 Your idea, with the structure it needs

-The point of this page is not to knock AI prototypes.
-The point is to compare prototypes with production software and explain why it can take time to convert that prototype into production software with the architecture, controls, and ownership model a serious business needs.
+The point isn't to knock AI prototypes - it's to compare prototypes with production software, and explain why it takes time to convert one into the other with the architecture, controls, and ownership a serious business needs.

 Permissions, validation, delivery pipelines, observability, and recovery are part of the build, not an afterthought.